kitconcept/volto-light-theme/docs/how-to-guides/upgrade-guide.md

 VLT no longer shows the Plone "portal actions" in the theme headers.
 They have been replaced by the add-on {ref}`site-customization-actions` feature.
-It is controlled by the `headersActions` field, provided by the `voltolighttheme.header` behavior in the `kitconcept.voltolighttheme` add-on.
+It is controlled by the `headers_actions` field, provided by the `voltolighttheme.header` behavior in the `kitconcept.voltolighttheme` add-on.

 ### Updated data structure for `footer_links` and `footer_logos`.